romulobordezani/elements/src/providers/ThemeProvider/README.md

 #### Overriding
-If you use one of the standard palettes names like primary, secondary, white or black, it will override them, but only the property sent, keeping all the standard untouched.
+If you set one of the standard palettes names like 'primary', 'secondary', 'white' or 'black', it will override only properties sent, keeping all the standard untouched.

 Example of override: